 - First Internet Bank conducts the entire application process online, making it a popular choice for young first-time buyers.

-One important thing young people (and their parents) should be thinking about well before buying their first property is how to build up their credit score.
+One important thing young people should be thinking about well before buying their first property is how to build up their credit score.
 In general, the higher a person’s credit score, the better home loan rates the bank is likely to offer them.

 There are a number of things anyone, including young people, can do to improve their credit score.
 These include:

 - Eliminating or keeping credit card balances low

-- Paying bills for major purchases (like a car, or student loans) on time
+- Paying bills for major purchases (like a car) on time

 - Reducing the amount of debt owed

 Finally, although this isn’t necessarily something they need to think about at an early age, your kids should shop around for their home loan within a short period of time.
 When a lender conducts a hard query on someone’s credit score, the score falls.
 But absorbing queries from multiple lenders within the same month will always do less damage to a person’s credit score than absorbing queries from the same amount of lenders but over a longer period of time.

 Not all is lost if your kid has a poor credit history.
 With government-backed FHA loans, they can borrow with as low as a 580 credit score (and a 10% down payment) or a 620 score if they wish to make only a 3.5% down payment.
 Many of the top lenders offer conventional fixed-rate home loans for as low as a 620 credit score, including Quicken Loans and JG Wentworth.
 Online marketplaces like LendingTree and Bills.com can give you an idea of which lenders accept borrowers with your kid’s credit score, location, and general financial status.